tomgxz/Kraken/REPORT.md

   {% endblock %}
   ```

-  The `Account` page contains functionalities such as deleting account and changing username.
-Like with the previous page, there is currently no functionality to these processes.
-There will be more information added to the change username prompt as, if a user does, it will change all of the URLs for their webpages, which could create issues for the user.
+  The `Account` page contains functionalities such as deleting the user's account and changing their username.
+Like with the previous page, these processes have no functionality.
+More information will be added to the change username prompt as, if a user does, it will change all of the URLs for their web pages, which could create issues for the user.

   <img alt="Settings Account page" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/3.2_settings_admin.png?raw=true" width="400"/>